aaylward/pi_os/README.md

 ## status

-As of now, one led turns on.
+As of now, one led turns on and blinks!!
 This rules.